TheLifeProject/FormBuilder-Development/readme.txt

 3. Adding new form fields.

 == Changelog ==

+= 0.92 =
+* Cleanup: Cleaning up small bugs and deprecated code in more recent versions of WordPress.
+* Bug Fix: Switched referrer field to populate using JS rather than PHP to allow better functionality on cached sites.

+= 0.91 =
+* Security Fix: Resolved XSS vulnerability with the referer functionality.

 = 0.90 =
 * Feature: Allow ~variable~ fields in email subject lines.
 Generously contributed by maihde in github.